darkocejkov/knowledge/wlu/computerScience/basics/objectOriented/Object-Oriented Programming OOP.md

 This promotes the ability to really care about what the class itself should concern itself with, and what information it gives out to others, adding security.

 ## Abstraction
+Is a way of creating layers of complexity for classes.
+Classes themselves are meant to be abstractions of groups of related functions and members.
+Creating abstractions allows the creation of simpler, and usable interfaces for dealing with objects.
+Abstraction is meant to eliminate the complexity from low-level models, and add layers of "abstraction" to those models to provide a simpler way to interact with data, without worrying about the *overhead* that comes with lower level problems.

+Abstraction goes pretty hand-in-hand with encapsulation, because abstraction and encapsulation both benefit from selectively exposed features.

 ## Polymorphism
+Is the sharing of behaviours from parent to child classes.
+Children can re-implement (override) the inherited attributes and methods.
+This is accomplished in 2 different patterns:

+1. Run-time Method Overriding (polymorphism)
+	1. A subclass implements an inherited method differently from its parent.
+2. Compile-time Method Overloading (polymorphism)
+	1. A parent may implement the same function more than once, using the same name, but different *signatures*.

+# Basics of OOP
+	As based on Alexander Shvets "Dive into Design Patterns" 2019 book.

+## Pillars

+### Abstraction
+- Serves as a way to *model* real-world objects and relationships.
+Depending on the use case, we can abstract/model an object in many different ways, depth, and use.

+### Encapsulation
+- The way that individual components of a system are connected, but not in a single monolith.
+When you start a car - you only worry about turning the key, not the underlying physics of how your car actually starts.
+- Encapsulation is the *abstraction* of interfaces, but seperated by their concerns.
+- Encapsulation hides parts of state and behaviours that are not necessary for the "client" to worry about.
+- To encapsulate, you provide definitions of the *visibility*
+	- `public`, available to *all*.
+	- `private`, available to *none* other than itself
+	- `protected`, available to *subclasses*
+- In strict theoretical terms, an **interface** is the public, exposed API that other classes can use.
+-